Yordan Alvarez Player Props: Astros vs. White Sox

-The Houston Astros and Yordan Alvarez, who went 1-for-3 with a home run and an RBI last time in action, battle Lance Lynn and the Chicago White Sox at Minute Maid Park, Friday at 8:10 PM ET.
+The Houston Astros and Yordan Alvarez, who went 1-for-3 with a double and three RBI last time out, battle Lucas Giolito and the Chicago White Sox at Minute Maid Park, Saturday at 2:10 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the White Sox.
+In his last game, he racked up three RBI (going 1-for-3 with a double and a walk) against the White Sox.

 Yordan Alvarez Game Info & Props vs. the White Sox